 I’ve already used the word simple half a dozen times but it really is easy to make!

-- You start by using the sauté feature on the instant pot to brown the beef.
+- You start by using the sauté function on the instant pot to brown the beef.
 You’ll need to do this in two batches to get a good sear on it.
 The sear is where all the flavor comes from.

 - Then you cook the onions, mushrooms and garlic down a bit to add more flavor to the veggies.